Incremental Cooperative Rebalancing in Kafka

 addedPartitions.removeAll(ownedPartitions);

-rebalanceListenerInvoker.invokePartitionsAssigned(addedPartitions);javaThe key difference in onJoinPrepare (which runs before joining) is also stark:
+rebalanceListenerInvoker.invokePartitionsAssigned(addedPartitions);javaThe difference in onJoinPrepare (which runs before joining) is:

 - Eager: